📋 Our Methodology

 🎵 Nightlife & Entertainment

 This isn't a fair fight.
 Berlin is the undisputed global capital of electronic music and club culture.
 Berghain is arguably the most famous nightclub on Earth — a former power station where sets run from Saturday night to Monday morning, with a door policy that has become a cultural institution in itself.
-Tresor, Watergate, Sisyphos, Salon zur Wilden Renate — Berlin has dozens of world-class venues across techno, house, drum & bass, and experimental music.
+Tresor, Watergate, Sisyphos, Salon zur Wilden Renate — Berlin has dozens of among the best venues across techno, house, drum & bass, and experimental music.
 The city runs 24/7 on weekends; there is no official closing time.

 Amsterdam has a good nightlife scene — Paradiso (a converted church hosting everything from indie to electronic), Shelter (below the A'DAM Tower), Melkweg, and the Tolhuistuin are all legitimate venues.
 But Reddit users who've visited both cities are consistent: Amsterdam's scene, while fun, feels accessible and tourist-adjacent compared to Berlin's underground culture.
 Several users note it's genuinely hard to access Amsterdam's real underground scene as a visitor — locals keep it protected from the party-tourist crowds that have saturated the Red Light District.